-- Investigation Suspension: If a practice is being credibly investigated, then this leads to a suspension of Medicaid payments.
+- Investigation Suspension: If a practice is being credibly investigated, Medicaid payments can be suspended.

-- Medicaid Claims: Prevents inappropriate payments for claims under Medicaid.
+- Medicaid Claims: By scrutinizing claims, it prevents inappropriate payment under Medicaid.

-- Provider Enrollment: Screening any providers before enrollment.
+- Provider Enrollment: The process screens any providers before enrollment.

-- Provider Participation: Terminating providers if there are records of previous problems from other programs.
+- Provider Participation: This process terminates some providers when there are records of previous problems from other programs.

 - Recovery Audit Contractors (RACs): These contractors audit payments to Medicaid providers.
-RACs handle overpayment cases and investigate cases of underpayments.
+RACs handle overpayment cases and investigate cases of underpayment.

-- Home Health: Investigation of home health services shows if a health care provider has met with a patient.
+- Home Health: Investigations of home health services show whether or not a health care provider has actually met with a patient.

 Difference between Medicaid Fraud and Malpractice